bbauska/JS-Basics-Unlock/README.md

 Dot notation should be used when:

-\- The property name is known ahead of time and it\'s a valid JavaScript identifier. - You are accessing static properties that don\'t require dynamic evaluation.
+&#45; The property name is known ahead of time and it&#39;s a valid JavaScript identifier. - You are accessing static properties that don&#39;t require dynamic evaluation.

 ###### 6.4.2 When to Use Bracket Notation

 Bracket notation offers more flexibility than dot notation but can be slightly more verbose.
-It allows the use of characters that aren\'t allowed in identifiers, such as spaces or starting with digits.
+It allows the use of characters that aren&#39;t allowed in identifiers, such as spaces or starting with digits.
 Additionally, bracket